lumirth/warlock/README.md

 - Docker.
 See [Docker installation](https://docs.docker.com/install/).

+Everything else should install accordingly through the docker setup.

 ## Installation

 1. Clone the repository
 2. Open in IDE
-3. `docker-compose up`
+3. `docker-compose up --build`

 ## Usage

-- Frontend is on `localhost:8000`
+- Frontend is on `localhost:8080`
-- Backend is on `localhost:8080`
+- Backend is on `localhost:8000`

+If things get finicky and your changes aren't being reflected, you can `docker compose down` or `docker compose rm` then `docker compose up --build` again, should fix it.

 ## Testing

-- `docker-compose exec backend python manage.py test`
+- `docker-compose exec backend python pytest`

+Testing is with pytest.
+[FastAPI's testing documentation](https://fastapi.tiangolo.com/tutorial/testing/) gives more details.

 # Structure

-- `backend` - Django backend
+- `backend` - FastAPI backend
-  - Django: a web framework.
-See [Django documentation](https://docs.djangoproject.com/en/3.1/)
+  - FastAPI: a web framework.
+See [documentation](https://fastapi.tiangolo.com/)
-  - Django REST Framework: a REST API framework.
-See [DRF documentation](https://www.django-rest-framework.org/)
 - `frontend` - Svelte/Vite frontend
   - Svelte: a UI framework.
-See [Svelte documentation](https://svelte.dev/docs)
+See [documentation](https://svelte.dev/docs)
   - Vite: a build tool.
-See [Vite documentation](https://vitejs.dev/guide/)
+See [documentation](https://vitejs.dev/guide/)

 The idea is simple.
-You have a Svelte app deployed as a static site, and a Django REST framework API providing data to the frontend.
+You have a Svelte app deployed as a static site, and a FastAPI backend REST API providing data to the frontend.
 The frontend is served from a CDN, and the backend is served from a web server(that is, when finally deployed).

 The backend is used to grab data from the [University's Course API](https://courses.illinois.edu/cisdocs/api), [RateMyProfessor](https://www.npmjs.com/package/@mtucourses/rate-my-professors), and [Waf's GPA Datasets](https://github.com/wadefagen/datasets).